 Mark Curtis is an author, consultant and journalist.
-He is a former Research Fellow at the Royal Institute of International Affairs (Chatham House) and Director of the World Development Movement.
-He has been an Honorary Research Fellow at the University of Strathclyde and Visiting Research Fellow at the Institut Francais des Relations Internationales, Paris and the Deutsche Gesellschaft fur Auswartige Politik, Bonn.
+He is a former Research Fellow at the Royal Institute of International Affairs (Chatham House) and has been an Honorary Research Fellow at the University of Strathclyde and Visiting Research Fellow at the Institut Francais des Relations Internationales, Paris and the Deutsche Gesellschaft fur Auswartige Politik, Bonn.

 Mark has written six books on British foreign policies and international development: